tomko-lab/tomko-lab.github.io/content/about.md

 If you are interested in joining our group and tackle exciting spatial problems, read this Website (and in particular, Martin's research interets section), think how you could contribute, and get in touch.

-We conduct our research on a number of unceded lands -- primarily Country of the people of the Kulin Nation, at a place currently called Melbourne.
+We conduct our research on a number of unceded lands -- primarily on Country of the people of the Kulin Nation, at a place currently called Melbourne.
 We pay our respects to the Elders past and present.